diegotimoteo/genaicommit/README.md

 OpenCommit stores your key locally.

-OpenCommit by default uses 3.5-turbo model, it should not exceed $0.10 per casual working day.

-You may switch to gpt-4, it's better, but more expensive.
+OpenCommit by default uses `gemini-1.5-flash`, which is very cost-effective and provides a generous free tier.